pheara/pokedex-ebcont/README.md

 Build for production: `npm run build` or `./node_modules/.bin/yarn build`

+The build also generates a treemap of the dependencies impact on bundle size in `dist/report.html`

 Open issues can be seen and submitted at <https://github.com/pheara/pokedex-ebcont/issues>.

 ![Screenshot of the pokemon-list view](https://i.imgur.com/3NmsqXJ.png)